How to Configure Unattended Upgrades on Debian 12/11/10

 SyslogFacility

-This option specifies which facility to log upgrade events to.
-By default, events are logged to the “daemon” facility.
-To change the facility, modify the value as shown in the example below:
+Use this option to determine which facility logs upgrade events.
+The system logs events to the “daemon” facility by default.
+To alter the facility, adjust the value as illustrated in the example below:

 Unattended-Upgrade::SyslogFacility "local7";